-To the Competent Judicial Authority of in the of
+To the Competent Judicial Authority of [name of court] in [country]

-I [name] Senior Master of the Queen’s Bench Division of the Senior Courts of England and Wales respectfully request the assistance of your court with regard to the following matters.
+I [name] Senior Master of the King’s Bench Division of the Senior Courts of England and Wales respectfully request the assistance of your court with regard to the following matters.

 A claim is now pending in the Division of the High Court of Justice in England and Wales entitled as follows [set out full title and claim number] in which [name] of [address] is the claimant and [name] of [address] is the defendant.